deadlyvipers/dojo_rules/introduction.md

-Here is my personnal introduction for the dojo; My favorite Code School path is Laravel
+Here is my personnal introduction for the dojo; My favorite Code School path is Laravel Ruby and JavaScript